jolmg/git-reblame/README.md

 # Quick example

-Here is a normal git-blame call:
+Using the gnupg repo for this example, here is a normal git-blame call:

 ```
 $ git blame -sL '/^iobuf_writestr\b/,/^}/' iobuf.c